snowplow-archive/snowplow.github.com/_posts/2017-05-06-snowplow-python-analytics-sdk-0.2.0-released.md

 Then we list all run ids in particular S3 path and process (by user-provided `process` function) only those that were not processed already.
 Note that `run_id` is simple string with S3 key of particular job run.

-`RunManifest` class is a simple API wrapper to DynamoDB, using which you can:
+`RunManifests` class is a simple API wrapper to DynamoDB, using which you can:

 * `create` DynamoDB table for manifests,
 * `add` run to table